quantummaid/quantummaid-tutorials/aws-lambda/04_DeployingOurFunction.md

 ## Determining the API URL

 Unfortunately, SAM CLI does not show the URL of the HTTP endpoint as part of the `sam deploy` command output.
-So we need to execute a couple more commands to find that out:
+So we need to execute a couple AWS CLI commands to find that out.
+In the same terminal, run:

 ```shell
 $ region=us-east-1 # use the same region as in the sam deploy command